oceanhackweek/oceanhackweek.github.io/ohw23/tutorials-index/index.md

 ## Tutorials during the "shoulder" sessions

-In addition, the following tutorials will be presented during our "shoulder blocks".
-These will also be recorded and made available for later review.
+In addition, the following tutorials will be presented during our "shoulder blocks", the times before and after the main sessions each day.
+These tutorials will also be recorded and made available for later review.

 [Filipe Fernandes](https://github.com/ocefpaf) **Introduction to  conda and environments** and **Introduction to Machine Learning (ML)**